eliataylor/promptautomator/README.md

-## A tool to automate testing and comparison ChatGPT prompts, configurations, and responses
+## A tool to automate testing and comparing ChatGPT responses based on variations in prompts and configurations

 ----
 <figure style="text-align: center;">